bwater47/GitHub-Actions/README.md

 ## Features

-<strong>GitHub Actions</strong>: The GitHub Actions was created to showcase my skill in testing.
+<strong>GitHub Actions</strong>: The GitHub Actions was created to showcase my skills in testing.

 ## Contributing